 For colors specified via predefined names, webcolors will accept strings containing names case-insensitively, so long as they contain no spaces or non-alphabetic characters.
-Thus, for example, u'AliceBlue' and u'aliceblue' are both accepted, and both will refer to the same color: rgb(240, 248, 255).
+Thus, for example, 'AliceBlue' and 'aliceblue' are both accepted, and both will refer to the same color: rgb(240, 248, 255).